briansak/Impact-DNE-SASE/README.md

 You will be using the IDE to write your code and the terminal below will execute the Python scripts.

-If you get stuck, need a hint, or just want to jump to the answer, all of the solutions are posted as part of the environment in `/src/solutions/sase` folder.
+If you get stuck, need a hint, or just want to jump to the answer, all of the solutions are posted as part of the environment in `~/src/solutions/sase` folder.

 <img width="705" alt="solutions" src="https://user-images.githubusercontent.com/10421515/185953534-ffd030c9-3a18-44da-b74e-9e5cb33758b1.png">

-You will be using the IDE to write your code and the terminal below will execute the Python scripts.

 - - -
 **Quick Access**